Nick Sciba: Pittsburgh Steelers

-After going unselected in the 2022 NFL Draft, Sciba was signed by the Pittsburgh Steelers as an undrafted free agent, following a successful tryout.
+After going unselected in the 2022 NFL draft, Sciba was signed by the Pittsburgh Steelers as an undrafted free agent, following a successful tryout.
 He was waived during roster cuts, on August 23.
 After Steelers kicker Chris Boswell was ruled out prior to a Week 8 game against the Philadelphia Eagles, Sciba was re-signed as an emergency replacement on October 29.
 Sciba made his NFL debut against the Eagles on October 30, 2022, and made all three of his kicks, including field goals of 38 and 28 yards and one extra point in the 13–35 loss.
 Up until two days prior to making his NFL debut, Sciba had worked for a fish market.
 He was released on November 8.

 New Jersey Generals

 On January 31, 2023, Sciba signed with the New Jersey Generals of the United States Football League (USFL).
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).